cgallarno/CHticket/README.md

-A ticket system made with the Bukkit plugin Command Helper.
+A support ticket system made with the Bukkit plugin Command Helper.

 Note: This is currently not useable but can be used as a reference.
 Note: This README is set up for the planned versions of CHticket some of theese features are different or dont exsist right now.

 Commands:
 	Required: \< > Optional: [ ]
-	- /ticket write \<title> \<Description> - Writes a ticket with the specified title & description. - Permission: CHticket.write
+	<- /ticket write \<title> \<Description> - Writes a ticket with the specified title & description. - Permission: CHticket.write
 	- /ticket read \<id> - Views a ticket submitted with the specified id. - Permission: CHticket.read
 	- /ticket list - Lists all tickets id's and title's. (these are color coded view color code section for what they mean) - Permission: CHticket.list
 	- /ticket delete \<id> - Delete's a ticket with the specified id.
 (Does not confirm.) - Permission: CHticket.delete
 	- /ticket tp \<id> - Teleport's to a ticket with the specified id.
 Permission: CHticket.teleport
 	- /ticket mark \<id> \<status> - Marks a Ticket's status. status can be open, closed, read, or important.
-	- /ticket note \<id> \<note> - Add's note's to a ticket with the specified id. (notes cannot be deleted. (by command)) - permission CHticket.note.add
+	- /ticket note \<id> \<note> - Add's note's to a ticket with the specified id. (notes cannot be deleted. (by command)) - permission CHticket.note.add>

 Ticket Storage Tree:
 	- ACzChef.CHticket.tickets \<Array of tickets(by id)>